Designing Your Monument Sign: 3 Options to Consider

 Bases that use handcrafted masonry (stone or brick construction) bring a rustic and refined look to the sign’s message.
 These work exceptionally well in natural settings and adorning brick buildings, bringing a cohesive look.
 Masonry definitely adds a touch of class with its eye-catching, distinguished style.

-Another option is to use custom formed metal for your base.
-This base creates a clean, modern monument sign that clearly gives the air of professionalism.
+Alternatively, opting for custom formed metal for your base creates a clean, modern monument sign that clearly gives the air of professionalism.
 Similarly, formed composite bases bring a fine contrast to the natural environment that it’s mounted in.

 Monument signs can also be mounted on poles or pylons in order to raise the signage to or above eye-level.
 This is useful for businesses that want to call attention to themselves from a greater distance.
 It can also provide more vertical surface area to display your messaging.

 All of these materials offer resistance to the weather, though different options of materials may be available based on your region.
 Some materials are more resistant to dry areas, while others do better in humid weather.
-Keep in mind that choosing more durable materials will mean fewer visits for maintenance or repairs.
+Choosing more durable materials will not only enhance the sign's longevity but also reduce the need for frequent maintenance or repairs.

 Amazon Monument Sign Example